-As a result of these changes in the industry, injury statistics from 2009 to 2011 from the U.S. Bureau of Labor Statistics (BLS) showed that the Days Away, Restricted or Transferred (DART) rate for NAICS 4244 in N.C. to be higher than the average injury rate for all industries (combined) in the state.
+As a result of these changes in the industry, injury statistics from 2009 to 2011 from the US Bureau of Labor Statistics (BLS) showed that the NC DART rate for NAICS 4244 to be higher than the average injury rate for all industries (combined) in the state.
+Although the NC DART rate for NAICS 4244 has been reduced since the inception of the SEP, the DART rate remains higher than the average injury rate for all industries (combined) in the state and, therefore, remains an SEP for the state's SMP for FFY 2024 - 2028.